 Formative assessment data is not just numbers

 Assessing student learning does not always require an educator to hand out a large assessment to his/her students.
 Often, determining which skills/concepts your students have mastered can be done in quick, more informal ways.
 Some examples of quality formative assessment techniques include “thumbs-up/thumbs-down,” mini whiteboards, “hand thermometers,” chalkboard “Splashes,” “random selection assessments (popsicle sticks),” and “cold-calling.”
 All of these techniques are quick ways for an educator to not only determine which students are grasping certain concepts, but which students may need additional support or instruction moving forward.
 These brief, informal checks can be administered mid-instruction and can serve as a lever for a teacher to either pivot back to re-teach certain lessons or as a way to determine whether or not to move on to teaching another topic.

 Use formative assessment data to help plan for change

 Integrating formative assessment techniques into classroom instruction is one of the most beneficial things that a teacher can do to meet the varied needs of his/her learners.
-The techniques listed above can create transformative changes within a classroom who is working to meet the diverse needs of their learners.
-The information gathered from the formative assessment process helps to not only shed light on students’ successes and possible gaps, but also helps to ensure that a teacher is teaching the right concepts at the right time.
+The techniques listed above can create transformative changes within a classroom that is working to meet the diverse needs of its learners.
+The information gathered from the formative assessment process helps to not only shed light on students’ successes and possible gaps but also helps to ensure that a teacher is teaching the right concepts at the right time.